SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

       }
     }

-And finally, we make the tree comparison, with the genetic tree on the left and the linguistic tree on the right:
+And finally, we elaborate the tree comparison, with the genetic tree on the left and the linguistic tree on the right:

     # now, trees